-- 13.1 Private equity business (for the purposes of this guidance) means activities relating to: - the raising and acceptance of moneys into private equity funds (usually from institutional investors); - the investing of these funds by providing long term finance to a range of businesses, from early stage to large established companies.
-Usually the investee companies are unquoted; - ➤ the management of these investments (often involving active board participation) and exercise of negotiated equity holder rights; and - > the subsequent realisation of the investment. - 13.2 Investors in private equity funds tend to have long established relationships with the private equity firm, normally resulting in a very well known investor base.
-Prior to making any investment in a business, the private equity firm will conduct extensive due diligence on the business irrespective of anti money laundering considerations.
-Once invested, ongoing monitoring of the investment through active board participation and regular involvement allows the firm to assess whether the investee's activities are consistent with the financial performance of the company, and also enables the firm to observe the conduct of the key managers of the business at first hand. - 13.3 There will always be an obligation for a firm to carry out such investigative work as it feels necessary where any circumstances exist which may lead it to suspect money laundering or terrorist financing, and the following guidance should be read in that context. - 13.4 For AML/CFT purposes, applicants for business fall within two distinct groups: - ➤ Investors in fund vehicles operated, managed or administered by private equity firms (investors) - ➤ Persons involved with the private equity firm when investing and divesting (e.g. target companies when investing and purchasers on exit)
+- 13.1 The ML Regulations define who is covered by those regulations by close reference to the Third Money Laundering Directive ("the Directive").
+Private equity firms in the UK are generally authorised and regulated by the FSA and are considered to be covered by the Directive and ML Regulations because they will carry on one or more of the BCD activities listed in Schedule 1 to the ML Regulations.
+Such firms may also be covered by the Directive and the ML Regulations because, in practice, they perform the functions of a collective investment scheme when marketing its units or shares.
+Private equity firms are therefore "financial institutions" within the meaning of the Directive and the ML Regulations, and reliance may be placed on them under the ML Regulations by other private equity firms and others subject to the Directive, such as banks, lawyers, accountants, etc. - 13.2 Private equity business (for the purposes of this guidance) means activities relating to: - > The raising and acceptance of moneys into private equity funds (usually from institutional investors); - > The investing of these funds by providing long term finance to a range of businesses, from early stage to large established companies.
+Usually the investee companies are unquoted; - > The management of these investments (often involving active board participation) and exercise of negotiated equity holder rights; and - ➤ The subsequent realisation of the investment. - 13.3 Investors in private equity funds tend to have long established relationships with the private equity firm, normally resulting in a very well known investor base.
+Prior to making any investment in a business, the private equity firm will conduct extensive due diligence on the business identifying areas of risk, including money laundering considerations. - 13.4 Once invested, ongoing monitoring of the investment through active board participation and regular involvement allows the firm to assess whether the investee's activities are consistent with the financial performance of the company, and also enables the firm to observe the conduct of the key managers of the business at first hand.
+In connection with investee companies, this will satisfy a firm's obligation to conduct ongoing monitoring of the business relationship under the ML Regulations.

+- 13.5 There will always be an obligation for a firm to carry out such investigative work as it feels necessary where any circumstances exist which may lead it to suspect money laundering or terrorist financing is a risk, and the following guidance should be read in that context. - 13.6 For AML/CTF purposes, in a private equity context there are two distinct groups: - ➤ Investors in fund vehicles operated, managed or administered by private equity firms paragraphs 13.7-13.27 (investors); - ➤ Persons involved with the private equity firm when investing and divesting (e.g., investee companies when investing and purchasers on exit) paragraphs 13.28 -13.50 (transactions).